srg-imperial/GrayC/README.md

 ```
 ./add_new_mutator.py cmutation binary-operator-mutator
 ```
-GrayC's mutators are divided into modules, based on the language that it targets. `cmutation` is the module corresponding to mutators for the entire `C` family program files, while `cxxmutation` houses the `C++` specific mutators.
  The script does the following tasks:

 1. Registers the `binary-operator-mutator` within the `cmutation` module
 2. Provides `BinaryOperatorMutator.cpp` and `BinaryOperatorMutator.h` files